Kansas Court Records

 - Legal representative of eligible persons

-Ideally, divorce information is open to all while divorce decrees are obtainable by the parties involved, their attorneys and names that have been listed in the certificate.
+Ideally, divorce information is open to all, while divorce decrees are obtainable by the parties involved, their attorneys, and the names listed in the certificate.
 Lastly, divorce certificates are obtainable by the parties involved and their attorneys.

 Are Kansas Divorce records available online?

-The Kansas divorce information can be viewed online by the public.
-This can be gotten from the websites or indexes of the Kansas Clerk of Courts in the county where the divorce was approved.
-To access this, look for the public records database option, search for the names of the parties involved and the timeframe of the divorce.
-No fees are required in getting the information.
-However, records gotten through this means are not to be used for legal purposes.
+The Kansas divorce information may be viewed online by the public or obtained from the websites or indexes of the Kansas Clerk of Courts in the county where the divorce was approved.
+To access this, look for the public records database option and search for the names of the parties involved and the timeframe of the divorce.
+No fees are required to get the information.
+However, records obtained through this means are not to be used for legal purposes.

-Kansas records are also easily available online at the website of Kansas Department for Health and Environment and at the Kansas Clerk of Court website for a fee.
+Kansas records are also available online at the Kansas Department for Health and Environment and the Kansas Clerk of Court website for a fee.

-The Kansas state statutes allow one or both parties of a divorce to petition for record sealing in the court where the case was filed or finalized.
-During the hearing, the parties involved can make the request to have parts or all of their divorce records sealed.
+Kansas state statutes allow one or both parties to a divorce to petition for record sealing in the court where the case was filed or finalized.
+During the hearing, the parties involved may request that parts or all of their divorce records be sealed.

-However this can only be done when compelling and valid reasons are provided to prove that it is in the best interest of all parties involved for the record to be sealed.
-It is at the discretion of the judge to weigh the damages and decide if the motion should be granted or not.
+However, this may only be done when compelling and valid reasons are provided to prove that sealing the record is in the best interest of all parties involved.
+The judge will weigh the damages and decide whether the motion should be granted.

 When these records are sealed and court orders have been served, the record shall be private with restricted access to the public.
-However, it remains accessible to the parties, their descendants, and certain court or law enforcement personnel.
-Also, a court order can also make the records open to the public.
+However, it remains accessible to the parties, their descendants, and particular court or law enforcement personnel.
+Also, a court order may open the records to the public.

-Reasons that are considered for sealing divorce records include;
+Reasons that are considered for sealing divorce records usually include:

-- The need to protect identification of children involved in the divorce records.
+- There is a need to protect the identification of children involved in the divorce records.

 - Protection of proprietary business information.